 Each Z-Wave hub is still slightly different, so you can occasionally find special brand partnerships like Schlage/Nexia which are almost guaranteed to work.

 Affordable Base Cost: A very affordable price for a home controller is pretty good.
 In fact, it’s the best I’ve seen.
 They do have a monthly subscription cost for the full featured service (more on that it the “Cons” section).
 You can find the Nexia for an excellent price at this listing.

 Cons of the Nexia

 Monthly Subscription Fee: Nobody likes fees.
-The monthly fee of $9.99 is an annoyance for sure, although you can customize it a bit depending on your usage.
+The monthly fee is an annoyance for sure, although you can customize it a bit depending on your usage.

 Many other home controllers do not require this at all.
 I guess if you think about it like an addition to your home security bill (if you have it) then it’s not bad.